Overview:

 If they are in a fee-based program, please nominate them for a Supplemental Award.
 If they are in a state-funded graduate program, please nominate them for a Tuition Award.
 For example: if you are looking to nominate a current graduate student from a state-funded graduate program, you would submit their nomination under the “GSEE Graduate Tuition Awards – Current Student” profile in MyGrad.
 Finally, be sure to submit the required departmental letter and answer all the additional questions.

-Please note: If you are nominating a student in a state-funded program and they will be receiving an ASE (Academic Student Employee – TA, RA, SA) position throughout the 2024-25 academic year, please nominate them for a Supplemental award.
+Please note: If you are nominating a student in a state-funded program and they will be holding an ASE (Academic Student Employee – TA, RA, SA) position throughout the 2025-26 academic year, please nominate them for a Supplemental award.
+Holding an ASE position significantly reduces a student’s financial need.
+Please be advised that if you are nominating a student who will be holding an ASE position, their low financial need may reduce award amounts or make them ineligible.

 Departmental letters of nomination must address the following in detail: